openvinotoolkit/datumaro/docs/developer_guide.md

 ### Projects

 Projects are intended for complex use of Datumaro.
-They provide means of persistence, versioning and high-level operations for datasets and Datumaro extending.
+They provide means of persistence, versioning, high-level operations for datasets and Datumaro extending.
 A project provides access to build trees and revisions, data sources, models, config, plugins and cache.
-The current build tree can be converted to a `Dataset` with `project.working_tree.make_dataset`.
-Projects can have multiple data sources, which are merged on dataset creation.
+Projects can have multiple data sources, which are merged on dataset creation by joining.
 Project configuration is available in `project.config`.
-To add a dataset
+To add a data source into a `Project`, use the `import_source()` method.
+The build tree of the current working directory can be converted to a `Dataset` with `project.working_tree.make_dataset()`.

 The `Environment` class is responsible for accessing built-in and project-specific plugins.
 For a project, there is an instance of